tjtanjin/react-chatbotify-themes/README.md

   <img height="400px" src="https://github.com/tjtanjin/react-chatbotify/assets/43908963/761fcbb3-858e-4a9c-846b-4fddaf218dbc" />
 </p>

 Welcome to React ChatBotify Themes!
 This repository contains themes that may be imported for use with the [**React ChatBotify**](https://react-chatbotify.com/) library.
-If you're unfamiliar with **React ChatBotify**, it is recommended to go through its repository [**README**](https://github.com/tjtanjin/react-chatbotify) before continuing with this document.
+If you're unfamiliar with **React ChatBotify**, it is recommended to go through its repository [**README**](https://github.com/tjtanjin/react-chatbotify) to at least gain a basic understanding before continuing with this document.

-Note that this themes repository is created as part of **React ChatBotify 2.0.0**, which was released **late July 2024**.
-As a relatively new project, it still actively requires open source theme contributions to help grow its gallery of themes.
+Note that this themes repository is created as part of **React ChatBotify v2.0.0**, which was released **late July 2024**.
+As a relatively new feature/project, it still actively requires open source theme contributions to help grow its collection of themes.
 If you're looking to contribute as a theme author, please do the following:
 - Read the section on [**Creating Themes**](#creating-themes)
 - Optionally (but recommended), reach out to me on [**Discord**](https://discord.gg/6R4DK4G5Zh)
+- Create an issue (or request to be assigned to an existing one) to track your work for a theme

-Thereafter, you may start creating themes (feel free to seek help on discord if you require clarifications).
-After the section on adding themes, the remaining content will mostly be geared towards developers who are interested to know more about theming integration and setup.
+Thereafter, you may start curating themes following the steps in the section below (feel free to seek help on discord if you require clarifications as well).

 ### Creating Themes